hyperledger/fabric-ca/docs/source/users-guide.rst

   objectstore.backend = file
   log.level = INFO

-You can find example configuration file named softhsm2.conf under testdata directory.
+You can find example configuration file named SoftHSM2.conf under testdata directory.

-Create a token, label it “ForFabric”, set the pin to ‘98765432’ (refer to softhsm documentation).
+Create a token, label it “ForFabric”, set the pin to ‘98765432’ (refer to SoftHSM documentation).

-You can use both the config file and environment variables to configure BCCSP For example, set the bccsp section of Fabric CA server configuration file as follows.
+You can use both the config file and environment variables to configure BCCSP.
+For example, set the bccsp section of Fabric CA server configuration file as follows.
 Note that the default field’s value is PKCS11.